How often should you service your car?

 At National Tyres and Autocare, we offer different servicing options for a wide variety of cars or vans.
 In this article, we are going to let you know how often you should service your car and how here at National Tyres and Autocare, we are able to help you along the way.

 At National Tyres and Autocare, we have a range of car servicing options that you can pick from.
-We offer an Express Service, which a 25-point check aimed at drivers who are wanting that extra peace of mind before a long journey, or if your car has not been driven for an extended period of time.
+We offer an Oil and Filter Service, which is aimed at drivers who are wanting that extra peace of mind before a long journey, or if your car has not been driven for an extended period of time.
 We advise that you undertake an Interim Service at the midway point between your last MOT check.
-This is a more extensive servicing check when compared to an Express Service.
+This is a more extensive servicing check when compared to an Oil and Filter Service.
 We also have a Full Service option, this is our most comprehensive car service where a 51 point check is undertaken on your vehicle.
 Your vehicle can you serviced at your local National Tyres and Autocare branch.

 To find out what checks are undertaken in each one of our servicing options, please click on the related article below.